Kendra Erika: Early life

 Kendra Erika Fulmer was born in Boca Raton, Florida to parents Ingrid and Fred Fulmer.
 Although she loved to sing as a young child, she was born tone deaf.
 To overcome this, at the age of 8, she began classical musical training and performing in local theaters like the Little Palm Family Theatre in Boca Raton.

-She attended Saint Andrew's School in Boca Raton.
+She attended Saint Andrew's School in Boca Raton and was a member of the varsity golf team.
 She landed the role as the Sandfairy in an operatic production of Hansel and Gretel, and Carlotta, the opera diva in The Phantom of the Opera.
 During her senior year, she played the Baroness in her High School’s production of The Sound of Music.
 Erika was a first place winner for two years in the Future Stars Talent Competition and a finalist in ‘Boca’s Entertainer of the Year’.
-Erika began her professional career as a teenager by singing jazz and pop music in local restaurants.
+Erika began her professional career as a teenager by singing jazz and pop music in local restaurants where Erika had a residency at Renzo's Cafe & Pizzeria.